yentheng0110/tp/docs/team/g13nd0n.md

       - Justification: This feature improves the product by removing the need for user to personally delete the appointments that have already passed.
       - Highlights: The appointments that are removed would be those that are before the time that the user logged off.
-        Implementations would required to check both date and time before removal and not simply removing all the appointments for the day.
+        Implementations would be required to check both date and time before removal and not simply removing all the appointments for the day.
   - Wrote additional testing for the new features added.
 Included testing of methods defined in the `Appointment` and `AppointmentRecord` classes. #248